The Art of Shedding: Nature’s Cyclic transformation

 Writing a letter to your future self asking for guidance, or creating a simple, reverent offering to nature, can be ways we nourish ourselves through intimate connection with the creative force running through all being, uniting us as we rise, fall and transform anew, in our own unique timing.

-Combining some of the allies I’ve shared, alongside any other healthy allies you identify with, can assist and bolster wellbeing during transformational times.
+Combining some of the allies I’ve shared, alongside any other healthy allies you resonate/identify with, can help bolster wellbeing during transformational times.

-Enjoying yoga with a friend, practicing spiritual connection on a nature walk, joining a journaling group for creative expression, can all be ways to habit-stack nourishment and restoration, when we’re feeling overwhelmed and unsure who we are amongst change.
+Enjoying yoga with a friend (body + social), practicing spiritual connection on a nature walk (spiritual + body), joining a journaling group for creative expression (creative + social), can all be ways to habit-stack nourishment and restoration, when we’re feeling overwhelmed and unsure who we are, amongst change.

 Image: In my journal - Peri Storm Front